mikelmaron/osmgeoweek/_posts/schedule/0100-01-01-california-university-of-pennsylvania-mapping-party.md

 ---
 Our GIS Club will be having a Mapping party during Geography Awareness Week to work on MapGive. http://mapgive.state.gov/

+Also in my GEO 100 class - there will be a lecture on Open Street Map.

 Location:  250 University Ave California, PA 15419

 Contact:  mueller@calu.edu